@lfades/atom

 API Reference

-A complete reference to the @lfades/atom
+A complete reference to the @lfades/atom API

 Creates an atom with a given initial value.